-What you need to prioritize is why your audience is actually searching for something.
+You need to prioritize why your audience is searching for something.
 Is it to get solutions, to buy, to make a decision?
 This is called search intent.

 Go deep behind a specific keyword to create your content marketing strategy.
-Understand the search intent, the stage of customer journey your audience is on, and guide them along from awareness to conversion.
+Understand the search intent, and the stage of the customer journey your audience is on, and guide them along from awareness to conversion.

 There are 4 kinds of search intent:

 1) Informational: When people are only looking for information.
 This is usually in the first stage of the customer journey, and the audience may not be looking to buy anything.
 They may have a problem and need a solution.
 E.g., ‘how to clean leather shoes.’

-Great for: Content like written blogs, videos, infographics, etc. You should not attempt to sell any product/ service in these kinds of content.
+Great for: Content like written blogs, videos, infographics, etc. You should not attempt to sell any product/ service in this content.

 2) Navigational: When the user is looking for the website of a particular brand.
 E.g., when they search for ‘Adidas.

 Great for: Businesses with good brand awareness.
 So, you can create branded content.

-3) Commercial: When people are thinking of buying something or comparing between 2 products.
+3) Commercial: When people think of buying something or comparing between 2 products.
 E.g., ‘running shoes Nike vs. Adidas.
-So, the user has purchase intent, just wants to know a bit more before taking a final decision.
+So, the user has purchase intent, but just wants to know a bit more before making a final decision.

 Great for: Brand/ product/ service-related content, which digs deeper into specifics rather than general know-how.
 You can drop internal links in this content to your product pages.

 4) Transactional: When they want to buy a specific product.
 These kinds of keywords would have the terms ‘buy,’ ‘sale,’ ‘discount,’ etc., in them.

-Great for: Landing pages and sales page for these keywords.
+Great for: Landing pages and sales pages for these keywords.